SuccessMoses/langdars-agent/README.md

 The goal is to create a terminal-based AI pair programmer, similar to Aider [1], but powered by the DARS algorithm for improved decision-making and performance on coding tasks.

+**Note:** This project is currently under development and is not yet complete.
+Development is active and ongoing daily.

 ### References

 [1] Aider: https://github.com/Aider-AI/aider